cover

 Abstract

 Polymer degradation caused by dissolved oxygen remains a major challenge in Enhanced Oil Recovery (EOR) for sandstone reservoirs, especially under moderate salinity (18,000 ppm) and temperature (60°C) conditions, which accelerate viscosity loss.
-While HPAM polymers are highly effective, ensuring their long-term stability requires strategies that can preserve molecular integrity throughout the injection process.
+While HPAM polymers are highly effective, ensuring their long-term stability requires strategies that preserve molecular integrity throughout the injection process.
 This study employs laboratory experiments to assess two HPAM variants (FP 3630 and FP 3230), both in conventional formulations and with an oxygen scavenger (NaHSO₃), using Bentheimer synthetic cores.
 Evaluations cover fluid-to-fluid (compatibility, rheology, filtration, thermal stability) and fluid-to-rock (injectivity, core flooding) performance under reservoir conditions.
 Results identify FP 3630 at 1400 ppm with 0.1% NaHSO₃ as the optimal formulation.
-The oxygen scavenger significantly improved thermal stability, reducing viscosity degradation from 32.83% to 4.24%.
-This formulation achieved an ideal Resistance Factor (11.44) and minimal formation damage (RRF 1.01), enhancing Recovery Factor from 67.38% to 87.29%.
-These findings confirm that the incorporation of oxygen scavengers effectively minimizes polymer degradation, establishing them as a crucial component for the successful implementation of EOR in moderate-salinity sandstone reservoirs.
+The oxygen scavenger significantly improves thermal stability and reduces viscosity degradation from 32.83% to 4.24%.
+This formulation achieves an ideal Resistance Factor (11.44) and causes minimal formation damage (RRF 1.01), while enhancing the Recovery Factor from 67.38% to 87.29%.
+These findings confirm that the incorporation of oxygen scavengers effectively minimizes polymer degradation and establishes them as a crucial component for the successful implementation of EOR in moderate-salinity sandstone reservoirs.

 Scientific Contributions Oil and Gas Vol 49 No 1 (2026)